MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-24H2.md

 - **Action**  Indicates the stage for success.
 - **IsRebootRequiredBeforeUpdate**  Indicates if reboot is required for before re-attempting the update.
-- **IsResealNeeded**  Indicates if Bitlocker reseal is needed.
+- **IsResealNeeded**  Indicates if BitLocker reseal is needed.
-- **RevokedBootmanager**  Indicates if there is a revoked bootmgr on the machine.
+- **RevokedBootmanager**  Indicates if there's a revoked bootmgr on the machine.
 - **SecureBootUpdateCaller**  Info about the caller of the update.
 - **UpdateType**  VariableMask like DB, DBX.
 - **WillResealSucceed**  Inform if reseal will succeed.